spsquared/MakeVideo/README.md

 1. Add a file to this folder and call it "**input**" (no file extension)
 2. Use Node to run **makeVideo.js** (`node makeVideo.js`), and it will automatically convert "**input**" into "**output.mp4**"
+   - Tip: use the "help" argument to view all options
 3. Use [VLC Media Player](https://www.videolan.org/) to view the finished video since I can't get Windows to recognize the scuffed format

 # Commands and arguments